eddiewebb/json-resume/src/content/blog/school-board-candidate/index.md

 But beyond my individual concerns, **I am approaching this role with an open curiosity and passion for my community**.
 I've already heard some of you share your concerns, and not surprisingly, it varies a bit, but  we all highly value a good education.
 I was pleased to hear from a number of new families who moved here specifically for the quality of our district.
 Our success comes when we combine our abilities to work across our challenges together, and define and support what drives that education.
 If chosen to represent the community I'll work hard to hear all perspectives, and bring our dialog back to shared values.

 Shared Values?
 It can feel impossible these days, but we know it's not.
 Conflict in itself is a healthy expression of differing viewpoints, so long as we can effectively handle and address it.
-For instance, even those residents who felt taxes were a bit high agreed stupid children would no good either, so it's about finding the balance and compromise in any conflict. :smiley: Of course no conflict is that simple, but also true is that no conversation will get past the superficial view if we never get past hyperbole and rhetoric.
+For instance, even those residents who felt taxes were a bit high agreed stupid children would no good either, so it's about finding the balance and compromise in any conflict. :smiley: Of course no conflict is that simple, but also true is that no conversation will get past the superficial stances if we never get past hyperbole and rhetoric.
 We all could spend more time listening and asking sincere questions.  **Genuine curiosity brings understanding,  it brings the deeper understanding of positions, values, and concerns required to reach compromise** and move forward as a community(this is an email about community).

 If and when we do make changes that impact hundreds of students and employees, it’s important that we move with an intention that is understood across our community.
 Of course support will vary from topic to topic, but the goals must always be clear.
 I’ve seen first hand just what good and bad change management looks like and the damage of rash decisions.
 Unnecessary change will only prolong the journey and undermine trust.
 It is important we can still act urgently when necessary, but we must do so without haste, and instead move deliberately with consideration for every member of our faculty and staff, and the ultimate impact on our community.